230500226/WebGL_ClassNotes/README.md

      7. Dont use short version (line strips),
      8. perspective matrix
      9. use 16 minute vid for perspective matrix - deriving a projection matrix by first deriving an orthographic matrix - ask to do this in test

+10/04/2024

+- Speaking about FOV regarding the video sent https://www.youtube.com/watch?v=U0_ONQQ5ZNM&t=253s&pp=ygUYZGVyaXZlIHByb2plY3Rpb24gbWF0cml4
+- alternative video eplaining the projection matrix https://youtu.be/EqNcqBdrNyI?si=CLP3P4-TE_K0LG47
+- - Represent FOV as a single triangle split in two from the center between the eyes.
+Choose one side of the triangle theta is the angle closest to the eyes, hypothonuos the side away from the eyes.
+  - try scale the object within the FOV, the tan of theta and the amount of scaling x and y is inversly proportinal
+  - As an object goes further away it becomes smaller
+  - 1/tan(theta) this is the inverse proportianl relationship
+  - aspect ration only applied to x (if x and y, then aspect ratio stays the same)
+  - this idea follows the perspective view
+  - - apparently what the video was talking about

+  - The orthographic matrix does take into accoun the aspect ration but not relative x, y values due to z position
+  - z value increases as objects go into the canvas
+  - z values must be within 0 - 1
+  -